How did Mina Chang get a State Department job in the first place?

 Since Chang's resignation, former colleagues, social acquaintances and government officials have reached out to NBC News, providing more information that helps explain how Chang made it as far as she did.

 After crafting a public image as a humanitarian "thought leader" with help from paid media and public relations consultants, she ingratiated herself with prominent Republicans in Dallas and former military officers, former colleagues said.
-She often asked those who performed work for her to sign non-disclosure agreements,the former associates told NBC News.
+She often asked those who performed work for her to sign nondisclosure agreements, the former associates said.

 A spokesman for Chang said Bulatao did not "have any part in Ms. Chang's appointment within the State Department."
 The spokesman also said that the State Department vetted her background, approved her security clearance along with the FBI, and signed off on her bio for the department's website.
 Chang and her spokesman declined to comment on the role played by the McCaul staffer.